 PARENT VOLUNTEERS ARE REQUIRED FOR ALL PROGRAMS (1 adult for every 5 students).

 Students will develop an awareness of the forms in which water and air are present in the environment.
-Using age appropriate work sheets to record their observations, students will rotate through a series of stations such as: wash and dry laundry, dig a well, use a pump, investigate the effect of temperature on living things (hibernate, migrate).
+Using age appropriate graphic organizers to record their observations, students will rotate through a series of stations such as: wash and dry laundry, digging a well, using a pump, investigating the effect of weather on the environment.

 Students will explore both our farm and pond, meeting the animals that live in each environment.
 Through age appropriate activities, students will learn about each animal’s adaptations, habitats and lifecycles.